Pretty Poison (film): Development

 The novel She Let Him Continue was published in 1966.
 The Los Angeles Times called it "an interesting if not overly impressive debut."

 The novel was optioned for the movies.
 Lawrence Turman agreed to act as executive producer for producer Marshall Backlar and director Noel Black, who had just made the short Skaterdater together.
 Skaterdater had been made for $17,000 and sold to United Artists for $50,000, winning the Palme d'Or for Best Short Film at the 1966 Cannes Film Festival, and being nominated for an Oscar for Best Short Film.

 Turman described the novel as "a hip horror story about today's alienated youth."
 Black said it was about "a Walter Mitty type who comes up against a teenybopper Lady Macbeth."

 Turman had just made The Flim Flam Man for 20th Century Fox and obtained finance from the same studio.
-Lorenzo Semple Jnr was hired to write the screenplay.
+Lorenzo Semple Jr. was hired to write the screenplay.
 Turman says Semple turned in a "magnificent script in six weeks."

 Semple says "we couldn’t get any money from Fox, I think we wanted $17,000 to write the screenplay and they said no, they couldn't afford it.
 I said I'll write the script on spec and we'd split all monies from it, which is what I did.
 I wrote the script on spec."